 I’ve thoroughly enjoyed writing short (and sometimes a bit longer) bite-sized tips for my #GTMTips topic.
 With the advent of Google Analytics: App + Web and particularly the opportunity to access raw data through BigQuery, I thought it was a good time to get started on a new tip topic: #BigQueryTips.
 For Universal Analytics, getting access to the BigQuery export with Google Analytics 360 has been one of the major selling points for the expensive platform.

+Update 7 October 2020: BigQuery Export can now be configured via the property settings of Google Analytics: App + Web, so you don’t need to follow the steps in this article.
+Check out Charles Farina’s guide for how to do this.
 Here’s yet another article inspired by the fairly recent release of Google Analytics: App + Web properties.
 This new property type surfaces Firebase’s analytics capabilities for websites as well, when before they were restricted to mobile apps only (see my guides for iOS and Android).
-Even though the feature set of Google Analytics for Firebase is still somewhat bare in the user interface, here’s a perk which might push you over the edge and give the new measurement model a shot.

 A while ago, I published an article on how to build an Android application, and bundle it with Firebase.
 The purpose of that article, and the one you are reading now, is to slowly introduce the world of mobile app development and Firebase, given the latter is getting more and more traction as Google’s go-to analytics platform.
 After finishing work on the Android guide, I immediately started working on its counterpart for iOS, and that’s the one you’re reading now.